hmcts/wa-kube-environment/README.md

 To start the manual task configuration process you will use the

-`.configure_task.js` file with the following parameters in order.
+`node configure_task.js` file with the following parameters in order.

 - CAMUNDA_URL
 - WA_TASK_CONFIGURATION_URL
 - microServiceName
 - s2sUrl
-- s2sSecret

 Example: